• Skip to primary navigation

 Lemon Jasmine Blueberry Scones

-March 25, 2022 By Ashley Leave a Comment
+Published: Mar 25, 2022 by Ashley This post may contain affiliate links.
+Leave a Comment

 I love tea.
 Drinking it and baking with it.
 My tea infused lemon jasmine blueberry scones are incredibly delicious, with a delicate floral spin that takes these scones to the next level.
 Jasmine tea gives these flaky and tender scones a subtle floral flavor that really compliments the pops of lemon and blueberries.
 For more jasmine flavor, I drizzled a sweet jasmine tea glaze over the baked scones.
 A must bake for Spring.